-To Raven's surprise, she found someone willing to take her place as the villain of Snow White and the Seven Dwarfs: the son of Evil Sorceror of Swan Lake, Rotbart von Schwartz, Raven's half-brother.
-He has his reasons for replacing Raven: one he is very close to his sister and he would do anything for her.
+To Raven's surprise, she found someone willing to take her place as the villain of Snow White and the Seven Dwarfs: the son of the Evil Sorceror of Swan Lake, Rotbart von Schwartz, Raven's half-brother.
+He has his reasons for replacing Raven: one, he is very close to his sister and he would do anything for her.
 Since Raven doesn't want to be evil and doesn't want her destiny, he decided to shoulder it for her.

 Second, he is in love with Duchess Swan who he is destined to make suffer.
 He doesn't want to hurt her and the best thing he could do is to leave so she would be free to pursue who or what she wants.

 Third, he is actually having fun being in Apple White's story.

 - Adaptation Name Change: The Evil Sorceror of Swan Lake is named Eric von Rotbart, whereas in story his name is Eric von Schwartz and his son's name is Rotbart.